inno-devops-labs/S24-core-course-labs/app_python/PYTHON.md

 python -m unittest tests.test_app.py
 ```

-This will validate that the time format conforms to the expected 'YYYY-MM-DD HH:MM:SS' standard.
+This command will verify that the time format follow to the expected 'YYYY-MM-DD HH:MM:SS' format and that the time precision is less than 1 second.

 ## Running the Application
 To run the application locally, use the following command: